-SO here you are Self, here’s my revised and updated letter to you.
+So here you are Self, here’s my revised and updated letter to you.
 Sorry for the decade-long delay, it must’ve got lost amongst the mail of societal propaganda telling me what and who to be.
-But from now on, I’m channeling my own voice.
+But from now on, I’m channelling my own voice.

 You are beautiful just the way God made you

 You are uniquely gifted, there’s no one like you.
 Embrace your you-ness!

 You’re not fat, you’re healthy.
 But even if you were ‘fat’, it doesn’t matter.
 What matters is what lies beneath your skin.